mohimamsaa/chat-api/README.md

 }
 ```

-- Create websocket connection using postman with this url
+- Create websocket connection for user 1 using postman

 ```bash
 url ws://172.29.181.93:3000